EOFarm/postgresql-cluster/README.md

 An single inventory file should be created at `hosts.yml`.
 Both `vagrant` and `ansible` will use this same inventory.
 An example inventory file can be found [here](hosts.yml.example).

+Also, group variables under `group_vars` must be configured.
+See `group_vars/*.yml.example` files for available options.

 ## 2.1 Setup with Vagrant and Ansible ##

 If we want a full Vagrant environment (of course we will also need `vagrant` installed), setup the machines and provision in multiple phases.